Tikal Temple V: History

 Temple V was one of the greatest construction projects undertaken at Tikal during the Late Classic period.
-It is believed by some investigators to be the funerary temple of the eldest son of Jasaw Chan K'awiil I who is presumed to have died shortly after taking power in AD 734.
+It is believed by some investigators to be the funerary temple of the eldest son of Jasaw Chan Kʼawiil I who is presumed to have died shortly after taking power in AD 734.
 This is not universally accepted however.
 Excavations of the platform have revealed activity dating back as far as the Early Classic and that construction began between AD 550 and 650.
 The temple was built in one construction phase and was not superimposed upon an earlier building.

 Investigating archaeologist Oswaldo Gómez has theorized that the temple was dedicated to the rain god Chaac, or was the funerary monument of a ruler who greatly venerated Chaac, based upon the presence of six large Chaac masks upon the roof comb and the placement of the temple with its unusual northward orientation facing directly onto the greatest source of water in the city.